 RBC’s Homeline Plan combines RBC’s Royal Credit Line (line of credit) with a RBC mortgage.
 You can borrow from the line of credit at any time, and you can also have both fixed and variable rates for your mortgage.
 You can choose to have 80% of your mortgage having a fixed rate while 20% being a variable rate, or any combination that you choose.

 Scotiabank’s STEP allows you to combine multiple products all under one plan.
 You can choose to have a mortgage, a line of credit, a personal loan, and credit cards all under STEP.
 STEP has automatic limit increases, which means that it automatically readvances and increases your line of credit or STEP-linked credit card's credit limit with each payment.

-You can also choose to have a fixed interest rate, a variable rate, or both with the Long and Short mortgage.
+You can also choose to have a fixed mortgage interest rate, a variable rate, or both with the Long and Short mortgage.

 CIBC’s Home Power Plan has automatic rebalancing, which means that your mortgage payments will automatically increase the credit limit of your line of credit.
 However, it can take up to 60 days after each mortgage payment for your credit limit to be increased.

 The BMO Homeowner ReadiLine allows payments made towards the installment portion to automatically increase the credit limit of the revolving portion of the plan.
 You can easily withdraw funds to borrow through online banking, ATMs, cash advances at a branch, or cheques.

 National Bank allows you to choose a fixed, variable, or combined rate.
 Your line of credit's limit automatically increases as you make principal payments, and you can access your line of credit through online banking, at an ATM, or by using your debit card.